anagha-microsoft/ncr-mlops-hol/lab-guide/1-Provisioning.md

 ## Next steps
-Move to the next module -> load training data into your storage account
+Move to the next module -> download notebooks and datasets